Community Award Descriptions

 Business Champion for the Performing Arts (Large Business)

-The Business Champion for the Performing Arts (Large Business) Stardust Award celebrates the contributions and accomplishments of a large business enterprise (1,000 or more employees) whose support and partnership have made significant gifts of time and/or financial support to one or more non-profit performing arts organizations.
+The Business Champion for the Performing Arts Stardust Award celebrates the contributions and accomplishments of businesses whose support and partnership have made significant gifts of time and/or financial support to a non-profit performing arts organization.
 The business has made substantial efforts to support and champion the performing arts in our community.
 The award may be for the business or an outstanding community contribution by a leader within the business.

 NTPA Volunteer Award Descriptions